inet-framework/inet/showcases/emulation/basic/doc/index.rst

 .. can be run from the terminal.
 This script file contains all the required
 .. commands to create the TAP device, run the simulation and save the results.

-In the host computer, the above mentioned TAP device is created and an IP address from within the same subnet as the receiver host is assigned to it:
+In the host computer, the above-mentioned TAP device is created and an IP address from within the same subnet as the receiver host is assigned to it:

 .. literalinclude:: ../TestExtUpperEthernetInterfaceInSender.sh